Learn to Differentiate and Care for the 7 Types of Emotional Pain

 - Another reason it can happen is if you feel alone and that you can’t delegate your responsibilities to others and hence you feel a greater load.

-- It is essential to learn how to delegate responsibilities to avoid taking on everything and so live free from ties.
+- It’s essential to learn how to delegate responsibilities to avoid taking on everything, and live free from ties.

 7. Pain in the hands

 The hands are the way we connect with the world.